skip to Main Content

 Will I / my child receive a certificate or other qualification?

 Outside of the school, the only widely recognised qualification for classical, jazz – and more recently traditional and popular – instrumentalists and singers is the graded music examination.
 Students wishing to make careers of music generally pass through eight graded examinations measuring musicianship, technique and theoretical knowledge before going on to take a teacher’s or performer’s diploma exam.
 The best known exam boards in Ireland are the Associated Board of the Royal Schools of Music (Associated Board or ABRSM for short), the Royal Irish Academy of Music, Trinity College of Music, the London College of Music and Rockschool.
-New School teachers can prepare students for exams with any of these boards.
+New School teachers can prepare students for exams and diplomas with any of these boards.
 (See Frequently Asked Questions about Music Grade Exams and/or Grade Exam Syllabi by Instrument for more information.)

 Grade exams are a useful way of measuring musical progress, but they are not the only way – and they are not for everyone.
 We prefer to leave the decision of whether or not to follow the ‘exam path’ up to teacher and student, or teacher and parent.